 As a sliding miter saw, the most obvious benefit to metal cutting is the increased cutting length.
 Since most metal cutting saws are chop saws, you’ll enjoy having a nearly 12-inch cross cut capacity.
 Vertically, the saw tops out at a 3-inch cutting depth.
 This could actually be improved if the fence were a little further back, exposing more of the blade around the arbor.

 Accurate cutting is aided by a laser.
 It can be calibrated, but again, the lack of onboard tool storage means you’ll need to find a way to keep your tools close to the saw.

-One thing that seems to be a glaring omission for a metal cutting saw is a fence clamp.
+One thing that seems to be a glaring omission for a metal-cutting saw is a fence clamp.
 The vertical clamp is capable of holding any of the materials we tested in place, but we still prefer the security of a fence clamp on metal.
-A dual pivoting style like the one found on the Ridgid MS255SR would be an excellent addition.
+A dual pivoting style like the one found on the newer Ridgid 4210 miter saw would be an excellent addition.

 Evolution Rage3 TCT Multipurpose Sliding Miter Saw Specifications

 - Blade diameter: 10 in.

 - Max Cut depth (90/45°): 3 in. / 1-1/2 in.

 - No-load speed: 2,500 RPM